 - Maintain and promote academic program quality.

-- Strategically grow enrollment and new educational offerings to meet market demands.
+- Strategically grow enrollment and new program offerings to meet market demands.

-- Increase diversity and inclusivity among faculty, staff and student populations.
+- Increase diversity among faculty, staff and student populations.

 - Increase scholarly productivity and leadership in areas of expertise.

 - Serve the community as teachers and role models for healthy living and healthy work environments.

 Excellence | Professionalism | Innovation | Inclusiveness | Integrity | Caring| Student-centered Learning

 Excellence is obtaining the highest level of achievement in education, practice, and scholarship.
 It is founded on evidence-based practices leading to innovative teaching, practice and scholarship.
 The focus for excellence is centered around students, faculty, and the community.
 Achievement of excellence requires diligent and continual pursuit of professional knowledge and expertise, and a faculty whose expertise complements the mission and vision.

 Professionalism encompasses values and associated behaviors foundational to nursing and is based on ethical principles and standards of nursing education and practice.
 Development of these values and behaviors is promoted through socialization into the profession.
 Professional nursing requires the use of evidence-based knowledge and skills in the provision of care and in collaboration and teamwork with other disciplines.
 Professionalism includes the generation and refinement of knowledge through the research process and other scholarly activities.
 Expected behaviors include accountability, dependability, responsibility, autonomy, leadership.